 Saturday night brought with it the big highlights (for me) of AA: The cosplay parade and the live script read!
 As it turned out, these were to be literally the ONLY items on the convention scedule that I managed to take in properly.
 But, if that was to be all I got from the event proper, I still got a good deal.
 The cosplayers outdid themselves with a range of ingeniously put together costumes.
 There honestly wasn't a single one that was less than top notch.
 My personal favourite was Sunstreaker (okay, I'm biased - he's a fave character of mine since the early IDW books) but there was so much great stuff on display.
 The Chromedome with the little Rewind...
 I was in danger of shedding manly tears!
+The amazing Windblade!
 There was a classic Ravage complete with furry rockets, who menaced David Wallace rather amusingly on stage, as well as the now expectedly awesome efforts of Isa and Tori O' Regan, who cosplayed as the Sparkeater and Brainstorm from the 'More Than Meets The Eye' comic series respectively.
 It was great to see both of them recognised for their efforts in the judges' final results - very well deserved.
 Why does it have to be a contest, again?
 So much cool stuff.
 I hate that there are 'winners', when everyone puts so much effort in.

 After the script reading shenanigans, I loitered for a bit in hopes of grabbing a drink, had a very pleasant few minutes in the company of Amber, one of this year's new volunteers, and then wandered off to grab a plate of curry at Swerve's Diner.
 Disappointment set in as soon as I realised I wouldn't ACTUALLY be served by the real Swerve, but perhaps sleep deprivation was setting in and playing a part there.
 One tasty truckload of meat and spices (and a few Trebor mints, in the interests of remaining sociable) later, I returned to the bar.
 And that's where it all gets blurry.